Brazilian battleship Riachuelo (1914)

 Riachuelo was a battleship project for the Brazilian Navy developed between 1913 and 1914.
 It was designed to be the most powerful warship of its time; it was a Brazilian response to the Chilean projects Almirante Latorre and Almirante Cochrane and to the Argentine projects Rivadavia and Moreno, during the naval arms race in South America.
 The construction would be carried out by the British construction company Armstrong Whitworth and Vickers, under the codename Project 781, a project chosen among several other plans offered to the Brazilian authorities.
 The battleship would be 188.98 meters long and have at least eight 381-millimeter guns, displacing up to 30,500 nautical tons.

 Due to the outbreak of World War I, construction was delayed.
 Although the contract for construction was signed on 14 May 1914, by November of that year little work had been done at the shipyard.
 Construction was officially canceled on 13 May 1915.
 The Brazilian Naval League tried to keep the construction alive by financing it through a national donation campaign, but the amount of funds raised was not sufficient to cover the costs.
 If finished, Riachuelo would have been compared to the British Revenge and Queen Elizabeth classes.

 Design

 Project 781 characteristics were: displacement of up to 30,500 tons, 188.98 meters long, 28.65 meters wide and 8.53 meters of draft.
-Its main armament consisted of up to eight 15-inch (381 mm) guns, divided into four turrets, two forward and two at the bow.
+Its main armament consisted of up to eight 15-inch (381 mm) guns, divided into four turrets, two forward and two aft.
 Secondary armament would consist of 14 six-inch (152.4 mm) guns.
 It would also have three 3-inch (76.2 mm) anti-aircraft guns and two torpedo tubes of unspecified caliber.
 The armor was up to 13.5 inches (342.9 mm) thick.
 Its propulsion system comprised four Parsons steam turbines of unspecified engine and power, fed by 3,500 tons of coal and 700 tons of oil.
 The battleship would develop a speed of up to 23 knots or 42.59 kilometers per hour.